 - Faculty in the program include any physician providing direct supervision of the Fellow during core clinical rotations (defined below in section 5.b.).

-- Faculty must be a certified by their respective American Board of Medical Specialties (ABMS) board or the RCPSC and must possess a current license to practice in the State or Province in which the fellowship takes place.
+- Faculty must be certified by their respective American Medical or Osteopathic Specialties board or the RCPSC and must possess a current license to practice in the State or Province in which the fellowship takes place.

 - All Faculty participating in the program at the time of accreditation application or continuing review must be listed and their board certification documented.